PeterJemley/bridget/STATISTICS_USER_GUIDE.md

 - **Confidence level**: How reliable the prediction is based on data quality
 - **Reasoning**: Factors that influenced the prediction

-### 4. Real-time Updates
+### 4. Data-Driven Updates
-Predictions update continuously based on:
+Predictions update as new historical or recent data becomes available:
 - Recent bridge activity
 - Current time and day
 - Recent cascade events